ixiaopan/blog/content/post/linear-regression-01.md

-## Loss
+## Residual

-What is the loss?
-It's the difference between the estimated value and our true value, also known as the residual.
-Minimising the loss is to make the estimated value as close to the true value as possible.
+The residual is the difference between the estimated value and our true value.
+Minimising the residual is to make the estimated value as close to the true value as possible.